AliceRixte/interval/README.md

 I abandonned this to use Kmett's [intervals](https://hackage.haskell.org/package/intervals) package instead, which only deals with closed intervals.

-The package [data-interval](https://hackage.haskell.org/package/data-interval) already deals with open bounds and lower bounds with the following type  :
+The package [data-interval](https://hackage.haskell.org/package/data-interval) already deals with open bounds and lower bounds with a more complicated type :

 ```haskell
 data Interval r